-This product is designed for banking professionals, consultants, implementation teams and model auditors responsible for asset liability management and risk management model testing, validation and audits within banking and other deposit taking institutions.
+We have designed the ILAAP ALM LCR reports template validator product for banking professionals, consultants, implementation teams and model auditors.
+Those responsible for asset liability management and risk management model testing, validation and audits within banking and other deposit taking institutions.
 The tool is designed to validate report templates using small sample datasets from core banking applications.

-You would benefit from the product if you use purchased software or legacy systems for ALM & Basel III report generation and analysis rely on reports generated by the ALM and risk functions of the bank.
-The validator serves as a tool that can be used to full fill the annual model audit and validation recommendations under the Basel supervisory guidelines.
+You would benefit from the product if you use purchased software or legacy systems for ALM & Basel III report generation and analysis.
+Or rely on reports generated by the ALM and risk functions of the bank.
+Use the validator as a tool to full fill the annual model audit and validation recommendations under the Basel supervisory guidelines.

 ILAAP, ALM, LCR and NSFR reports require fairly complex calculations.
-Rather than build a model again and again for each client or report, the ILAAP, ALM report validator requires data and parameters to be imported into the input sheet to generate the required templates.
-Once data and parameters have been set and finalized, it can be used as a quick validation cross check on reports being generated.
+Rather than build a model again and again for each client or report, the ILAAP, ALM report validator requires the user to input data and parameters in the input sheet to generate the required templates.
+Once he sets and finalizes the data and parameters, they can use the sheet as a quick validation cross check on system-generated reports.

-In addition to working as a validator by exposing the underlying calculations in the working tabs for each report the validator also serves as a great teaching tool for understanding how ALM, ILAAP and LCR reports are actually generated.
+In addition to working as a validator by exposing the underlying calculations in the working tabs for each report the validator also serves as a great teaching tool for understanding how to prepare ALM, ILAAP and LCR reports.

 Please note that this product is only a validating, educational and implementation support tool, not a functional reporting platform.
 It uses a number of simplifying assumptions and approximations to test if the ILAAP and ALM platform being tested is generating accurate reports.